bstaton1/KuskoHarvPred/README.md

 The approach for predicting outcomes of future openers based on past data contained in 'KuskoHarvPred' can be found in the manuscript:

->_In-season predictions of daily harvest for lower Kuskokwim River subsistence salmon fisheries_ by B. A. Staton, W. R. Bechtol, L. G. Coggins Jr., and G. Decossas, submitted to the _North American Journal of Fisheries Management_ (analysis repository: [bstaton1/KuskoHarvPred-ms-analysis](https://www.github.com/bstaton1/KuskoHarvPred-ms-analysis); archived under DOI [10.5281/zenodo.13293677](https://doi.org/10.5281/zenodo.13293677)).
+>_In-season predictions of daily harvest for lower Kuskokwim River subsistence salmon fisheries_ by B. A. Staton, W. R. Bechtol, L. G. Coggins Jr., and G. Decossas, published in the _North American Journal of Fisheries Management_ (Article DOI: [10.1093/najfmt/vqaf055](https://doi.org/10.1093/najfmt/vqaf055); analysis repository: [bstaton1/KuskoHarvPred-ms-analysis](https://www.github.com/bstaton1/KuskoHarvPred-ms-analysis); archived under DOI [10.5281/zenodo.13293677](https://doi.org/10.5281/zenodo.13293677)).

 A description of the sampling methodology and estimation framework can be found in the manuscript:

->_In-season monitoring of harvest and effort from a large-scale subsistence salmon fishery in western Alaska_ by B. A. Staton, W. R. Bechtol, L. G. Coggins Jr., G. Decossas, and J. Esquible, submitted to the _Canadian Journal of Fisheries and Aquatic Sciences_ (analysis repository: [bstaton1/KuskoHarvEst-ms-analysis](https://github.com/bstaton1/KuskoHarvEst-ms-analysis); archived under DOI [10.5281/zenodo.10369148](https://doi.org/10.5281/zenodo.10369148)).
+>_In-season monitoring of harvest and effort from a large-scale subsistence salmon fishery in western Alaska_ by B. A. Staton, W. R. Bechtol, L. G. Coggins Jr., G. Decossas, and J. Esquible, published in the _Canadian Journal of Fisheries and Aquatic Sciences_ (Article DOI: [10.1139/cjfas-2023-0369](https://doi.org/10.1139/cjfas-2023-0369); analysis repository: [bstaton1/KuskoHarvEst-ms-analysis](https://github.com/bstaton1/KuskoHarvEst-ms-analysis); archived under DOI [10.5281/zenodo.10369148](https://doi.org/10.5281/zenodo.10369148)).

 ## Contact